jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 For us, the very first step was removing the phone number from our marketing website.
 We replaced it with more prominent links to our documentation and support resources.
-This directly attacked our first bottleneck, which was phone time.
+This attacked our first bottleneck, which was phone time.

 In the short term, it led to more emails, as our customers put in words what issues they were running into.

 Then we let the Heavy Weight approach do it's thing.

 We combed our email archive for common friction spots, and started building strong resources to address them.
-This, for example, led to our onboarding video series, which has had a HUGE increase in the percentage of new users that complete those early workflows.
+This, for example, led to our on-boarding video series, which has had a HUGE increase in the percentage of new users that complete those early workflows.